-Days 8 to 15 in Andalusia were mostly spent in Granada.
+Days 8 to 15 in a road trip in Andalusia were mostly spent in Granada.
 I also made a day-trip to the Renaissance towns of Baeza and Úbeda inland and a drive along the coast.

 The Plan (= my best tips to Granada)